Suffixaufnahme

 Suffixaufnahme ([ˈzʊfɪksˌaʊfˌnaːmə], "suffix resumption"), also known as case stacking, is a linguistic phenomenon used in forming a genitive construction, whereby prototypically a genitive noun agrees with its head noun.
 The term Suffixaufnahme itself is literally translated as "taking up of suffixes", which can be interpreted as the identical case marking of different but referentially-related phrases, with the presumption that nominal phrases possess a flat or non-configurational syntax.

-Across syntactic theories, case is seen as a bundle of features, and case agreement as the identity of case features.
-It was first recognized in Old Georgian and some other Caucasian and ancient Middle Eastern languages as well as many Australian languages, and almost invariably coincides with agglutinativity.
+Across syntactic theories, case is seen as a bundle of features and case agreement as the identity of case features.
+It was first recognized in Old Georgian and some other Caucasian and ancient Middle Eastern languages as well as many Australian languages and almost invariably coincides with agglutinativity.

-The usage of case stacking is not limited to genitive constructions, although the genitive case is involved in the majority of occurrences across languages.
+The use of case stacking is not limited to genitive constructions although the genitive case is involved in the majority of occurrences across languages.
 Cross-linguistic variations in case stacking representation and functions can be found.
-In general, case-stacking describes the phenomenon whereby a single word may bear multiple cases reflecting its relation to a number of different syntactic elements.
+In general, case stacking describes the phenomenon whereby a single word may bear multiple cases reflecting its relation to a number of different syntactic elements.
 It is important in the development of theories of inflectional morphology and the establishment of the relation between morphology and syntax.

-Examples of case-stacking
+Examples

 Kayardild

 In Kayardild, the combination of adnominal cases (ablative and genitive) in possessor-like functions, and various relational and adverbial (e.g., spatial) cases is common.
-Case functions may be combined where ablative functions similar to a genitive adnominal case, and the instrumental case is applied to the entire NP, as seen in the following example :
+Case functions may be combined where ablative functions similar to a genitive adnominal case, and the instrumental case is applied to the entire noun phrase (NP), as can be seen in the following example:

 From this example, all words of the relevant phrase share the case marking which is assigned to the phrase as a whole, namely, the instrumental case.
-This follows Evans’s (1995) total concord principle, which states that case inflections are distributed over all sub-constituents regardless of the level they are originated from (i.e., the head or its dependents).
+This follows Evans's (1995) total concord principle, which states that case inflections are distributed over all sub-constituents regardless of the level they are originated from (i.e., the head or its dependents).

 A similar example can be illustrated:

 In this example, every item is marked by the oblique case (OBL), which indicates the non–indicative mood.
 The object is marked with the modal ablative case (MABL) and the instrumental adjunct by the instrumental (INST), and the possessor phrase by an additional genitive (GEN) as well.

 In addition, Kayardild also has a system of modal (i.e., aspect-mood) cases, which involves the use of the same case suffixes found in the adnominal and adverbial systems.
 Non-subject NPs are marked for a case category that is determined by the aspect-mood domain they are in.
-For example, if the verb has the past suffixal inflection, all non-subject nouns will then bear the modal ablative case (MABL).
+For example, if the verb has the past suffixal inflection, all non-subject nouns then bear the modal ablative case (MABL).

-The modal locative (MLOC) marks two constituents as being in the scope of the (unmarked) “instantiated” verb category, whereas the utilitive case (UTIL) expresses an expected use.
+The modal locative (MLOC) marks two constituents as being in the scope of the (unmarked) "instantiated" verb category, whereas the utilitive case (UTIL) expresses an expected use.